liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/05-building-a-responsive-site/03-mobile-device-rules/01-mobile-device-rules-intro.markdown

 [TOC levels=1-4]

-With mobile device rules, you can alter what gets displayed based on the device being used to access @product@.
+With mobile device rules, you can alter what gets displayed based on the device being used to access @sharepoint@.
 For instance, you can configure the look and feel of pages accessed by smartphone or tablet users differently from those accessed by users on a computer.